-As Easter is around the corner we invite everyone to celebrate it with Royal Present Embroidery and our new Easter bunny designs.
-Let them hop along your Easter home décor projects and festive baskets fillers to make the holiday season more cheerful, happy and bright.
-Funny, quirky and sweet or elegant, hip and sophisticated – our bunny embroidery patterns can make your Easter really stand out.
-Our Easter bunny designs for kids will take you back in time to your best childhood egg-hunting moments.
-Looking for a more grown-up take on the favorite long-eared buddy to make your holiday décor feel unique and special?
-Refined and classy Spring Rabbit embroidery can serve in Easter bunny’s stead with remarkable style.
+As Easter is around the corner, we invite everyone to celebrate it with Royal Present Embroidery and our new Easter bunny designs.
+Let them hop along with your Easter home décor projects and festive baskets fillers to make the holiday season more cheerful and bright.
+Our bunny embroidery patterns can make your Easter stand out: funny, quirky and sweet or elegant, hip and sophisticated.
+Our Easter bunny designs for kids will take you back to your best childhood egg-hunting moments.
+Are you looking for a more grown-up take on the favourite long-eared buddy to make your holiday décor feel unique and special?
+Elegant and classy Spring Rabbit embroidery can serve in the Easter bunny’s stead with remarkable style.
 Best part?
 His stay is not limited just to the holiday season!

-Elegant, stylish and oh-so-very eye-catching, Spring Rabbit Embroidery Design can be used in many Easter related projects.
-This seven-colored motif evokes mix of several quick-stitch embroidering styles.
-Featuring touches of toile with few solid fills, this motif goes easy both on your time and resources.
-What with various sizes of designs and accompaniment of “Happy Easter” sign, decorative combinations, starring both, are really numerous.
-You can use it in adornment of household textiles, home décor accentuation, creation of gift-worthy napkin and tea towel sets and so much more.
+Elegant, stylish and oh-so-very eye-catching, Spring Rabbit Embroidery Design can be used in many Easter-related projects.
+This seven-coloured motif evokes a mix of several quick-stitch embroidering styles.
+Featuring touches of toile with few solid fills, this motif goes easy on your time and resources.
+With various sizes of designs and accompaniment of the “Happy Easter” sign, decorative combinations starring both are numerous.
+You can use it in the adornment of household textiles, home décor accentuation, the creation of gift-worthy napkin and tea towel sets, and so much more.

 Now, we’ve mentioned a few times already how versatile this lovely pattern could be.
 To make good on our words, we’ll give some examples of its application during Easter seasonal celebrations and out of the holiday range.
 Each example will be provided with detailed description of “how-tos” and possible “hold-ups” involved.

 Size: 142.5x177.8 mm (5.61x7.00 "), Stitches: 22196